We’re all customers.

 As a customer, when I buy something, I want the best solution to solve my need.
 I don’t really care if a product solves others needs as well.
 Is it best for me?

-Yet, I see numerous B2B companies crowing about their product breadth.
-It’s “the most robust” or has “the broadest feature set” and the like.
+Yet, I see numerous B2B companies crowing about their product breadth or flexibility.
+It’s “the most robust” or has “the broadest feature set” or is “the most flexible” and the like.
+Multiple CTOs have told me “we can build anything with our product.”
 Often, this is backed up with a Harvey Balls chart showing their product alongside the competitors.
-“Gartner says that these are the key features in this market, and we do them while [insert giant, fast growing company] doesn’t.”
+“Gartner says that these are the key features for our market, and we do ALL of them while [insert competitor] doesn’t.”

-When you drill into sales, you’ll almost always find the same story: that customers are rarely (if ever) buying the whole product – they just want two or three modules.
+When you drill into sales, you’ll almost always find the same story: that customers are rarely (if ever) buying the whole product – they just want two or three modules – or worse, every customer is buying it for their own value prop.

 Executives wonder why they aren’t growing faster when they think have “the best” product out there.